samuelludwig/cpu-scheduler/README.md

 ## Raison D'être

-- Elixir is a language that I am pretty confident with by now, but the Phoenix framework not as much, so this is an opportunity to learn and work more with that, and web dev in general.
+- Elixir is a language that I am pretty confident with by now.
 - I wanted to try out using Dave Thomas' "Component-based Design/Architecture" idea, meaning each part of my program should be built as if it were a separate library, with a well defined API that can be used by any module calling it.